How does an oil catch can work and why is it beneficial?

 This is mainly due to the fact that the air that comes through your intake system and goes into the combustion chamber won't just be air.
 It will contain some oil particles which cause the combustion process to be slightly less efficient.

 You might ask why do car manufacturers revert this crankcase pressure back into the intake tract?
-Well, for starters there isn't anywhere safe to revert it to and you can't expel it into the atmosphere because it's not environmentally friendly and is considered to not be street legal.
+Well, for starters there isn't anywhere safe to revert it, and you can't expel it into the atmosphere because it's not environmentally friendly and is considered to not be street legal.

 Another question that arises is why isn't a catch can included from the factory?
 Well it's pretty simple actually.
-Most people don't even change their oil (scary but true) so will they think to empty the catch can regularly?
+Most people don't even change their oil at proper intervals (scary but true) so will they think to empty a catch can regularly?
 The answer is obviously and unfortunately, no.

-An oil catch can typically uses steel wool or a baffle system that removes the oil from the air-oil mixture.
-Higher quality cans use the baffle systems since it is less messy and better at separating the mixture.
+An oil catch can typically uses a baffle system that removes the oil from the air-oil mixture.
 The oil falls to the bottom of the can where it is stored until the can is emptied.

 An oil catch can doesn't add any power or make any cool noises so it is often overlooked when modifying vehicles.
-However, a catch can will ensure you are always running the most power possible by having a cleaner intake tract free of oil.
+However, a catch can will ensure you always have a cleaner intake tract free of oil, and help keep your engine running better for longer.